alexandrebodin/webpack-book/README.md

 # [Webpack](https://github.com/webpack/webpack)

+This is a work in progress don't hesitate to contribute on the [Github repository](https://github.com/alexandrebodin/webpack-book)

 Webpack is a great tool I have been using for some time and I love it!

 Even though some of the best starter-kits use it, there are still lots of people not using it because they find the documentation obscure.